Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 10 Report.md

 <img width="1000" alt="Learning Rhino" src="assets/Week10 Agent1.png">

 This image represents the initial setup of the LLM agent using a basic GPT model without additional enhancements.
 It serves as the foundation, showcasing a straightforward configuration where the model responds to prompts without context-specific instructions or retrieval augmentation.
-This setup allowed me to evaluate the inherent capabilities of the GPT model, establishing a baseline for personalization and adaptability improvements in subsequent experiments.
+When asked about the purpose, it gives a general answer, talking about its main abilities, but it do not give specified inforation.

 #### Impact of Instructional Prompts on Personalization